tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Cider_Mode/The_REPL.md

 ### Defining a Variable (a.k.a. "var")

-Enter the define a "var" with string content:
+Define a "var" with string content:

 `(def my-string-var "Hello, world")`

+Display the value of the var:

 `my-string-var`

+Display the length of the string

 `(count my-string-var)`

 **Output**